Consulting Services for Corrosion Control in Diesel Fuel and Emergency Generators

-SAE J1488 is the recognized diesel industry filtration standard for diesel: “To determine the ability of a fuel/water separator to separate emulsified or finely dispersed water from fuels.
+SAE J1488 is the recognized diesel industry filtration standard: “To determine the ability of a fuel/water separator to separate emulsified or finely dispersed water from fuels.
 This test method is applicable for biodiesel fuel.”
+This is the only test specifically for biodiesel.
 SAE is the Society of Automotive Engineers.

-J1488 was updated in 2010 by SAE to account for the reduced interfacial tension (IFT) of ULSD biodiesel blends compared to the higher IFT of pure ULSD.
+J1488 was updated in 2010 by SAE to account for the increased water content of biodiesel blends, as indicated by the reduced interfacial tension (IFT) of ULSD biodiesel blends compared to the higher IFT of pure ULSD.

 IFT is the ability of two fluids to repel each other.
 The high IFT in 100% pure ULSD means that water is easily repelled, and precipitates out to the tank bottom.
 Water does not bond to ULSD as ULSD is not polar.